 - Meet people you may have never been exposed to in other industries or locations

-The biggest problem with networking online is finding the right location on the internet to network IN ORDER TO GET RESULTS.
+The biggest problem with networking online is finding the right location on the internet to network to GET RESULTS.
 This will depend on what your objectives are of course but here are some of the options.

 - The one challenge with these groups is they are not always conducive to getting direct results.
 This is mostly because they may hold people who are very smart, experienced and influential; but their influence may not be directly related to your needs.

 - It may also be difficult because there just aren’t enough variables to open up opportunities for everyone.
 In the end, they are a great place to get good info or leads, but not always the best place to level up your career or get more clients.